-Next, we analyze the uniqueness of NE in Theorem \ref{theorem:eds unique}. \begin{theorem}[Uniqueness] Each UD has a unique optimal strategy $a_{u,i}^{t*}$ given the caching strategy of the EC (leader) $e_i^t$ and optimal strategies $\bm{a}_{-u,i}^{t*}$ of other UDs. \end{theorem} \begin{proof} Given that Theorem \ref{theorem:eds exist} has guaranteed the existence of the NE, we prove that the NE is unique by proving that the best response functions $y_{u,i}^{t*}$ in Eq.~\eqref{Eq:response function case} are standard functions~\cite{Yates1995}, which is defined as follows: \begin{definition}[Standard Function\cite{Yates1995}] A function $f(\bm{x})$ is standard if the following properties hold for $\forall\bm{x}\geq0$: \begin{itemize} \item Positivity: $f(\bm{x})\geq0$ \item Monotonicity: If $\bm{x}\geq\bm{x}'$, then $f(\bm{x})\geq f(\bm{x}')$ \item Scalability: $\forall k \geq 1,\ k\,f(\bm{x})\geq f(k\,\bm{x})$ \end{itemize} \end{definition} It is a sufficient condition for the uniqueness of the NE according to \cite{Yates1995}.
-According to Theorem~\ref{theorem:eds exist}, the best response functions $y_{u,i}^{t*}$ in Eq.~\eqref{Eq:response function case b} when $r_{u,i}^t=1$ is naturally a standard function since the result of $\argmax$ operation is independent on the best strategies $\bm{a}_{-u,i}^{t*}$ of other UDs according to Eqs.~\eqref{Eq:U_u^t}-\eqref{EQ:C_u,i}. {In other words, given the value of $e_i^t$ and $y_{u,i}^{t}$, the function in Eq.~\eqref{Eq:response function case b} is a non-negative constant function corresponding to the best strategies $\bm{a}_{-u,i}^{t*}$ and guarantees the properties of the standard function, spontaneously.} For the case $r_{u,i}^t=0$, we demonstrate that the best response function $y_{u,i}^{t*}$ in Eq.~\eqref{Eq:response function case a} is a standard function in Appendix B. Therefore, UDs' best response functions defined in Eq.~\eqref{Eq:response function case} guarantee the uniqueness of the NE in Stage \uppercase\expandafter{\romannumeral2} in the game $\mathbb{G}$ with respect to any content $i$ and the proof of Theorem \ref{theorem:eds unique} is completed. \end{proof}
+\begin{proof} Given that Theorem \ref{theorem:eds exist} has guaranteed the existence of the NE, we prove that the NE is unique by proving that the best response functions $y_{u,i}^{t*}$ in Eq.~\eqref{Eq:response function case} are standard functions~\cite{Yates1995}, which are defined as follows: \begin{definition}[Standard Function~\cite{Yates1995}] A function $f(\bm{x})$ is standard if the following properties hold for $\forall\bm{x}\geq0$: \begin{itemize} \item Positivity: $f(\bm{x})\geq0$ \item Monotonicity: If $\bm{x}\geq\bm{x}'$, then $f(\bm{x})\geq f(\bm{x}')$ \item Scalability: $\forall k \geq 1,\ k\,f(\bm{x})\geq f(k\,\bm{x})$ \end{itemize} \end{definition} It is a sufficient condition for the uniqueness of the NE according to~\cite{Yates1995}.
+Based on Theorem~\ref{theorem:eds exist}, the best response functions $y_{u,i}^{t*}$ in Eq.~\eqref{Eq:response function case b} when $r_{u,i}^t=1$ is naturally a standard function since the result of $\argmax$ operation is independent on the best strategies $\bm{a}_{-u,i}^{t*}$ of other UDs according to Eqs.~\eqref{Eq:U_u^t}-\eqref{EQ:C_u,i}.
+In other words, given the value of $e_i^t$ and $y_{u,i}^{t}$, the function in Eq.~\eqref{Eq:response function case b} is a non-negative constant function corresponding to the best strategies $\bm{a}_{-u,i}^{t*}$ and guarantees the properties of the standard function, spontaneously.
+For the case $r_{u,i}^t=0$, we demonstrate that the best response function $y_{u,i}^{t*}$ in Eq.~\eqref{Eq:response function case a} satisfies the three properties of a standard function in Appendix \ref{appendix: eds unique}.
+Therefore, UDs' best response functions defined in Eq.~\eqref{Eq:response function case} guarantee the uniqueness of the NE in Stage \uppercase\expandafter{\romannumeral2} in the game $\mathbb{G}$ with respect to any video $i$ and the proof of Theorem \ref{theorem:eds unique} is completed. \end{proof}